MCP HubMCP Hub

 How it works

-1. Initializes a singleton MCP server instance.
+1. Creates and sets up a singleton MCP server instance.

 License